henrique-eguchi/challenges/README.md

 ### Steps to run the app

+- Open bipa-ios-test.xcodeproj and run the project

 ### What areas of the app did you focus on?

+- Most of the time the app architecture, service, domain models and mapping (from API models)

 ### What was the reason for your focus?
-What problems were you trying to solve?
+What problems were you trying to solve?\

+- Because it concentrates the business logic

 ### How long did you spend on this project?

 ### Did you make any trade-offs for this project?
 What would you have done differently with more time?

+- SwiftUI over UIKit to show off SwiftUI skills while losing the possibility of unit testing

 ### What do you think is the weakest part of your project?